Frank McAvennie: Aston Villa

 McAvennie then accepted an offer from Ron Atkinson to sign for Aston Villa on a free transfer, but played just three games in the new Premier League, as the partnership of Dalian Atkinson and early season signing Dean Saunders saw Villa emerge as title challengers.
 Villa finally finished runners-up to Manchester United.
 McAvennie did not score for Villa.
 He left in January 1993 to rejoin Celtic, who were now lagging behind a dominant Rangers side on their way to a fifth successive league title.

 Cliftonville and South China

-McAvennie played one game for Irish League club Cliftonville in 1992, scoring in a County Antrim Shield semi-final.
+McAvennie played one game for Irish League club Cliftonville in 1992, scoring in a Gold Cup semi-final.
 McAvennie was then offered a contract with Hong Kong side South China.
 Despite being well received by the local fans and management, he found the standard of football to be unchallenging.
 He played only one senior game for South China, then he returned to the United Kingdom.